smostovoy/gittite/README.md

 ```

 ###2.
 After deploy hook
-Create file in {your project}/config/gittite.rb with something like:
+Create file {your project}/config/gittite.rb with something like:
 ```ruby
 #Current dir is your project root path
 run 'bundle install'